2013 to 2014Page address: http://www.mnsu.edu/its/academic/projecthighlights.html

 - Project 6: Evaluation of a Flipped Operations Management Class

 - Project 7: Development of an Accessibility Solution to PC-Spim

 - Project 8: Linking Team Based Guided-Inquiry to Improved Student Performance in Organic and Biochemistry

 This study applied the Theory of Planned Behavior (Ajzen , 1991) to understand the antecedents of faculty decisions to implement a new course management system template to improve course design.
 It was found that faculty attitudes toward the template emerged as the strongest predictor of intentions to implement the resource, whereas neither perception of social norms nor efficacy beliefs predicted intentions.
 The manuscript about this project has been completed and submitted to Computers & Education .

 The MavCLASS team developed a proprietary learning analytics system and piloted it in a large gateway math class to identify academically at-risk students and provide early alert interventions.
 Over the course of one semester, students receiving the alerts showed an increase in their visits to the university’s tutoring center.
 There was also an increase in student-driven appointments with the instructor.
 Further, the achievement of students who visited the tutoring center was improving over the semester.
 Evidence from the study suggests that an early-alert system focused on personalized feedback from instructional staff correlates with the help-seeking behaviors of at-risk students in large gateway classes.
-The m anuscript about this project has been completed and submitted to Innovations in Education and Teaching International.
+The manuscript about this project has been accepted to The Learning Assistance Review.